mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 .. note::
     This approach might result in dependency conflicts.
 If those arise, you should use use poetry as described in the next section.

-In the anaconda command prompt type (make sure mad_gui is still activated):
+In the anaconda command prompt type (make sure `mad_gui` is still activated):

 .. code-block::

     pip install .

 Make sure to include the space and the dot.
 If you have done this, you close the anaconda prompt.
-You can skip 1.4 and directly go on with :ref:`Configuring PyCharm`.
+You can skip 1.3.2 and directly go on with :ref:`Configuring PyCharm`.

 1.3.2 Using Poetry
 *****************************